Streamline AI

 The user reviews AI-populated data, with clear UI elements highlighting which fields were auto-populated.

-Edit & Confirm
+Edit & confirm

 Users can edit AI predictions or revert to original AI values, then confirm the request to save it.